IRONYUNS/AADS/README.md

-# AADS
-Autonomous Anomaly Detection for Streaming Data
+# Autonomous Anomaly Detection for Streaming Data (AADS)

 AADSonlineV2.m is the main file that run the algorithm